kristofGovaerts/CoverAnalyzer/README.md

 <img src="/examples/plots/eq.gif">

 This allows us to calculate a map in which high values (e.g. above 1) indicate 'green' pixels.
+Otsu's thresholding method is used to separate 'green' and 'non-green' pixels and this seems to work very well.
 An alternative approach could use the H channel in a HSV image, but this method provided nicer results.
 Important is that pixel sizes are either known or consistent, as rows are calculated based on a fixed row width.

 <img src="/examples/plots/fig1.png" height="300"> <img src="/examples/plots/fig2.png" height="300">